turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 **Note:** your mentor may also be job searching, perhaps for their first tech job.
 They are still a great person to network with!
 They can share all of the strategies they have been trying already so that you can learn from their experience.

 #### Suggested Goal #2: Meet Someone New at Turing
 Whether you join a student circle or the #lets_grab_donuts channel on Slack, commit to meeting someone new within the Turing community.

-This could also be another person in the Turing network but who isn't your mentor -- an alum who is in the same Student Circle as you, for example.

-Take the following steps to reach out:
+The #lets_grab_donuts channel will automatically set you up with a partner, so you don't need to send a message to connect.
+For anyone else though, here are some suggested steps for reaching out:

 * Send a message to this person.
 If you don't know them personally, take the time to introduce yourself and explain very clearly both what you want to talk to them about and *why* you specifically want to talk to them about this (as opposed to someone else).
 Why are they the right person for your questions?
 Provide them with a couple of options for times to talk.
 * Come up with some questions to ask them during the call.
 It can be helpful to send them the questions ahead of time so they can prepare for the conversation.
 * Take notes during the conversation and consider adding them to your [networking tracker](https://docs.google.com/spreadsheets/d/1C-JY4qBv4Dxc7A1DLvkiJ8IDJJvGR_uMHKztXL16nk8/edit?usp=sharing).
 * Decide on one takeaway from the conversation that you can follow up on.
 This might mean doing a little research into something they mention or asking for an introduction to someone from their network.

+Depending on who you meet with, your questions may look different, but regardless, focus on asking questions that help you get to know each other:

+* What brought you to Turing?
+* What do you appreciate about the Turing community?
+* What advice do you have/what has been helpful for you in managing Turing life?
+* What are you working on that you're excited about?
+* What are you excited about contributing to in the tech industry?
+* What do you like to do in your free time outside of programming/work?

 #### Suggested Goal #3: Network with a Contact You Already Know
 Reach out to a contact from your existing network and ask to set up a call to discuss career advice.
 Who would be an ideal person for you to reach out?
 Someone in the tech industry (not necessarily a developer), someone who has changed careers before, or someone you trust for career advice.
 Take the following steps to reach out: